 As mentioned above, the current Indonesian Criminal Code does not specifically recognise offences committed by corporate entities.
-It has been suggested that the future revision to the Indonesian Criminal Code should include a provision on corporate criminal liability (as has been reflected in the latest bill).
-However, since the incumbent Government and Parliament have only recently taken office (October 2014), progress of the bill amending the Criminal Code (including the corporate criminal liability provision) is uncertain.
+It has been suggested that the future revision to the Indonesian Criminal Code should include a provision on corporate criminal liability (the Government has designated the bill amending the Criminal Code as a priority bill for 2016).

-While the Environmental Law, the Anti Corruption Law, and the Anti Money Laundering Law permit the bringing of charges against corporate entities, law enforcement agencies in most cases remain reluctant to invoke the relevant provisions against corporate entities as opposed to individuals.
+While the Environmental, the Anti Corruption, the Insurance and the Anti Money Laundering Laws (among others) permit the bringing of charges against corporate entities, law enforcement agencies in most cases remain reluctant to invoke the relevant provisions against corporate entities as opposed to individuals.